antkaynak/Keyist-Ecommerce/README.md

 For the full stack list please visit "Built With" section below.

 Ecommerce is a complex business.
 It involves many edge cases and a solid system architecture.
 This project is simply a demo demonstrating basic features which is only the tip of an iceberg.
 This project might ( and certainly does ) have bugs, vulnerabilities or some other types of issues.
 So, contributions are always welcome :)

+The demo is under free hosting, so it may require a bit of a patience :)

 ## Updated
 This project is upgraded to Java 11, Spring Boot 2.3.3 and Angular 10+ and some new features added!